 - The average person will drive fewer miles every day

-The Town has completed several related initiatives that address portions of the study objectives and help provide a foundation for the overall effort.
+The City has completed several related initiatives that address portions of the study objectives and help provide a foundation for the overall effort.
 MAPC will work with CED staff to incorporate these initiatives into the work plan and, to fill gaps, identify future initiatives.

 Mission & Lines of Effort

-Create a Southeast Framingham Neighborhood Plan by June 2016 which: provides an understanding of existing conditions and baseline neighborhood trends; outlines the neighborhood’s strengths, weaknesses, opportunities, and threats; provides visualizations and development scenarios; defines goals, aligns Town efforts, and prioritizes resources to advance the recommended scenario, including:
+Create a Southeast Framingham Neighborhood Plan by June 2016 which: provides an understanding of existing conditions and baseline neighborhood trends; outlines the neighborhood’s strengths, weaknesses, opportunities, and threats; provides visualizations and development scenarios; defines goals, aligns City efforts, and prioritizes resources to advance the recommended scenario, including: